 In a real war, such as the ones we are fighting in Iraq and Afghanistan, many people die, week in and week out.
 But John Mueller, a national security professor at Ohio State University, notes that in a typical year, no more than a few hundred people are killed worldwide in attacks by al Qaeda and similar groups outside of war zones.

 That's too many, but it's not a danger on the order of Nazi Germany or the Soviet Union or even Saddam Hussein.
+It's more like organized crime — an ongoing problem demanding unceasing vigilance, a malady that can be contained but never eliminated.

 By framing the fight as a global war, we have helped Osama bin Laden and hurt ourselves.
 Had we treated him and his confederates as the moral equivalent of international drug lords or sex traffickers, the organization might not have the romantic image it has acquired.
 By exaggerating the potential impact, we also magnified the disruptive effect of any plots, which is just what the terrorists seek.